AzureCosmosDB/CosmosAIGraph/impl/docs/local_execution.md

 ### The Docker Containers

-These two pre-built Docker containers exist on **DockerHub**:
+These three pre-built Docker containers exist on **DockerHub**:

 - cjoakim/caig_web_v2:latest
 - cjoakim/caig_graph_v2:latest
+- cjoakim/caig_graph_java_jena_v1:latest

-These are used by default by the above **docker-compose** script and also by the **Azure Container App** deployment process.
+These are used by default by the above **docker-compose** scripts and also by the **Azure Container App** deployment process.

-If you wish to rebuild these containers and deploy them to your own Container Registry, please see the **impl/app/docker-builds.ps1** and **impl/app/docker-builds.sh** scripts in this repository.
+If you wish to rebuild these containers and deploy them to your own Container Registry, please see the following Dockerfiles in this repo.
 You're free to modify these as necessary.
 Please change the **cjoakim** prefix to your own identifier.

+- impl/app/docker/Dockerfile_graph
+- impl/app/docker/Dockerfile_web
+- impl/java_jena_graph_websvc/Dockerfile